Dear reader of ADxS.org, please excuse the disruption.

 Long-term measurement over weeks or months provides insights into which circumstances reduce the stress level and which increase it.

 For example, under suitable circumstances, the effects of food intolerances can be recognized in the HRV level.
-The stress level of a person known to us is significantly increased for approx. 2 days after consuming an intolerable food.
+In a person with ADHD known to us, the stress level is significantly increased for approx. 2 days after consuming an intolerable food.

 2.2.
 Apple Watch